ironcev/thp.im/_posts/2013-05-22-null-is-a-mystical-guardian.md

 ---
 title: Null is a Mystical Guardian
-subtitle: When null reaches the surface
+subtitle: 'When <code>null</code> reaches the surface of your application'
-description: Demystifying the mystical nature of null; or what can happen when null reaches the surface of your application.
+description: Demystifying the mystical nature of null.
+This blog posts shows what can happen when null reaches the surface of your application.
 keywords: null
 tags: null fun
 hasCode: false